 Frown lines between the eyebrows are due to contraction of corrugator supercilii muscles and procerus muscle when concentrating or angry.

-At AgeFocus MedSpa a trained esthetician will make a good assessment and determine your specific needs.
-A Skin Complexion Analysis is available for clients looking for facial rejuvenation procedures.
+Dr Gargiulo and one of our trained esthetician will make a good assessment and determine your specific needs.
+Also a Skin Complexion Analysis is available for clients looking for facial rejuvenation procedures.
 The system captures digital photos (RGB and UV light) of the face and measures sun spots, pigmentation, pores, roughness, acne, moisture and wrinkles.
 A report of skin age and type of skin (see picture) is given.
 This will help plan treatments, and, most importantly, compare the skin changes after skin rejuvenation treatments are done.
-A complementary physician evaluation is also always available to determine if any other treatments are indicated.

 This is an FDA-approved cosmetic that is used for the temporary improvement of moderate to severe facial lines.
 “Toxins” are done by injection and can last three to six months.